 Bloody Mary seems to be the strongest, most unstable and violent of the personalities.
 Bloody Mary says she only hurts men who hurt women: she sees herself as a feminist fighter that is fighting for the rights of women that can't protect themselves.
 The sexual lust that she displays as Typhoid is no longer present as Bloody Mary.

 Two other personalities have since shown themselves: Walker and Mutant Zero.
 Walker is more rational and capable than the other personae, but appears to lack the ability to use her mutant powers.
 Like Mary she cannot remember the things she does while in the other identities.
 Mutant Zero was able to use all her mutant powers, but had to return to frequent meditation.
 This identity appeared to break when her past as Typhoid Mary was revealed to her.
 She is an excellent shot and swordswoman.

-In the movie Elektra, Typhoid Mary is one of The Hand Ninjas.
+In the movie Elektra, Typhoid Mary (known only as Typhoid) is one of The Hand Ninjas.
 She has her pyrokinesis and has the ability to poison people through a kiss.
 She is seen poisoning one of the Hands leaders as well as Elektra.
 She is played by Natassia Malthe.

 Typhoid Mary has a minor role in the X-Men cartoon series (episode: Beyond Good and Evil part 3) as one of Apocalypse's captured psychics.

-Typhoid Mary appears in The Amazing Spiderman vs The Kingpin as one of the Kingpin's two personal bodyguards.
+Typhoid Mary appears in as one of the Kingpin's two personal bodyguards.
 She must be defeated before the Kingpin can be reached.

 Marvel: War of Heroes